 The people of ancient Egypt also regarded Khepri as one of the Egyptian gods of rebirth.
 This was possible because the Egyptians believed beetles appeared out of nowhere and yet were able to procreate.

 The Family Tree of Egyptian Gods and Goddesses –

 1. Nun – The primordial Egyptian god associated with the watery mass that is the source of all aspects of divine and earthly existence.

-15. Anubis – The Egyptian ‘Jackal’ god, regarded as the protector of graves, guide of souls in the afterlife, and patron deity of embalmers.
+16. Anubis – The Egyptian ‘Jackal’ God, regarded as the protector of graves, guide of souls in the afterlife, and patron deity of embalmers.

-20. Khepri – The Egyptian ‘Beetle’ god often perceived as the personification of the morning sun.
+Honorable Mention: Khepri – The Egyptian ‘Beetle’ god is often perceived as the personification of the morning sun.

 *Note – The article was updated on 11th October 2019.

 And in case we have not attributed or misattributed any image, artwork or photograph, we apologize in advance.
 Please let us know via the ‘Contact Us’ link, provided both above the top bar and at the bottom bar of the page.